Probing Pretrained Models of Source Code: Experiments

 \subsection{Comparison of different models}

 In this subsection, we study the performance of different pretrained models in all probing tasks.
-In this experiment, we report the results for the best performing layer representation for each model.
+In this experiment, we report the results for the best performing layer representation for each model: the layer is chosen using the first fold and the results are averaged over three remaining folds.
 Figure~\ref{fig:compare} presents the results.

-Overall, we observe that all models achieve quite low errors in all tasks and are much more accurate than constant predictions (Simple Bound).
-Thus we conclude that \textit{pretrained models do contain information about code properties such as syntactic structure and correctness, the notion of namespaces and data flow, and naming possibilities.} The lower bound in all tasks except the last one is zero error, which could be achieved by performing static code analysis.

-Next, we find that there is no single model that excels for all the tasks.
-Particularly, \textit{models pretrained with code-specific objectives, CodeT5 and GraphCodeBERT, do not show consistent gain over other models, pretrained with single objectives.
-However, they do perform well in tasks, related to variable processing ("Is Variable Declared", "Edge Prediction in Data Flow Graph", "Variable Name").} We link this observation to the specialized variable names recognition objectives of the CodeT5 model and the data flow objective of GraphCodeBERT.
-With the help of the data flow loss component, GraphCodeBERT performs better than CodeBERT or on par with it in all tasks except "Bracket Is Misused", where CodeBERT excels.
+Overall, we observe that the probing performance of pretrained models exceeds the performance of the simple baseline in all tasks.
+However, in the semantic-related ``Readability" and ``Algorithm" tasks, the pretrained models are very close to the simple baseline and thus do not capture much more information relevant to these tasks.
+The BERT model pretrained on textual data performs worse than the models pretrained on code in all tasks except the semantic-related ``Readability" and ``Algorithm" tasks, where all pretrained models perform similarily.
+We conclude that \textit{models pretrained on code contain knowledge about basic source code properties but lack a deeper semantic understanding of code.}

+Comparing different models, we find that the models pretrained with code-specific objectives, GraphCodeBert and CodeT5, are better or on par with other models for all tasks.
+In ``Edge Prediction in DFG", GraphCodeBERT performs best because it uses the edge prediction objective during pretraining.
+Similarly in ``Variable is Undeclared", ``Is Variable Misused" CodeT5 and GraphCodeBERT perform best potentially because they use the variable-related pretraining objectives.
+CodeGPT2 performs worse for ``Is Variable Misused" task, because it only sees the left context which may be not enough to predict the misused variable.
+To sum up, \textit{models pretrained with code-specific objectives, CodeT5 and GraphCodeBERT, show consistent gain for the tasks related to their pretraining objectives, over other models, pretrained with single objectives, or perform on par with them. }

+To better understand how pretrained models perform on each task, we perform an ablation study masking different code components: identifiers, keywords, and punctuation.
+This ablation study is described in Appendix~\ref{sec:appendix}.
+The main finding is that masking punctuation hurts the probing performance of the model pretrained on source code in almost all tasks, while masking language keywords and renaming identifiers do not have much effect (except the variable naming task where renaming identifiers has a significant effect).